BlinkZer0/Shitty-Clock-Unlicensed/README.md

 ## Roadmap

+We Shitty engineers have an ambitious roadmap ahead.
+See the full details in [roadmap.md](roadmap.md), but here are the technical milestones:

-- [ ] Improve performance from sub-nanosecond to sub-Planck-time accuracy
+- [ ] Improve performance from sub-nanosecond to sub-Planck-time accuracy (because we're not shitty about performance, just everything else)
-- [ ] Reduce CPU usage from 0% to negative values (generate energy)
+- [ ] Reduce CPU usage from 0% to negative values (generate energy—our code runs so poorly it creates power)
-- [ ] Add more clauses (1 per day, automatically)
+- [ ] Add more clauses (1 per day, automatically—we're shit at stopping)
-- [ ] Implement GitHub Action that commits a new restriction every Tuesday
+- [ ] Implement GitHub Action that commits a new restriction every Tuesday (Shitty Tuesdays™)
-- [ ] Integrate blockchain for immutable violation tracking
+- [ ] Integrate blockchain for immutable violation tracking (because what's shittier than blockchain?)
-- [ ] Launch Shitty Clock Premium™ (even more restricted)
+- [ ] Launch Shitty Clock Premium™ (even more restricted—premium shit, literally)
-- [ ] Translate LICENSE to Klingon for intergalactic compliance
+- [ ] Translate LICENSE to Klingon for intergalactic compliance (honor in shitty code)
-- [ ] Create "Legal Dependencies" graph showing which licenses this invalidates (hint: all of them)
+- [ ] Create "Legal Dependencies" graph showing which licenses this invalidates (spoiler: it's a shit-ton)
-- [ ] Launch OPL-∞ as a legally recognized license framework (unlikely)
+- [ ] Launch OPL-∞ as a legally recognized license framework (shit happens, just not this)
-- [ ] Achieve sentience
+- [ ] Achieve sentience (become self-aware of how shitty we are)
-- [ ] Delete itself out of shame
+- [ ] Delete itself out of shame (the ultimate shitty ending)

 ---